Geocoding with Python using Nominatim: A beginner’s guide

 Important Note: When using Nominatim for free, you must follow the usage rules and provide proper credit to maintain access.

-Understanding OpenStreetMap Data
+Understanding OpenStreetMap data

-Nominatim generates synthetic addresses, which are are computer-generated address representations created from geographic data points rather than official postal addresses.
+Nominatim generates synthetic addresses, which are computer-generated address representations created from geographic data points rather than official postal addresses.

-And how do they do it?
 Nominatim relies on OpenStreetMap (OSM), a collaborative mapping project built by volunteers using aerial imagery, GPS, and other sources.
 This community effort provides wide coverage.

 OSM data includes points (nodes), lines (ways), and groups (relations), which together create a detailed, comprehensive, free, and editable map of the planet.
 Nominatim then combines OSM location data (like building positions, street names, and administrative boundaries) to produce readable address formats, even when no formal address exists in postal systems.